Yarulik/uWAVE_VLBL_Ino/README.md

 - targetDataID - ID of the value, requested from the remote uWAVE modem
 - targetDataValue - value, requested from the remote uWAVE modem
 - propagationTime - the time of underwater acoustic signal propagation between the local and the remote modems
-- MSR - main peek to side lobe ratio of the remote answer in dB (values more than 17 dB are good)
+- MSR - main peak to sidelobe ratio of the remote answer in dB (values more than 17 dB are good)

 All the positioning algorithms are implemented in [UCNLNav library](https://github.com/ucnl/UCNLNav)
 Also, to build this project you will need some extra libraries: